-The National Air Authority (NAA) all the material and human resources needed for the full accomplishment of NAA's jurisdiction are provided by de Air Force, according to his Organic Law.
+All the material and human resources needed for the full accomplishment of The National Air Authority's (NAA's) jurisdiction are provided by the Air Force, according to its Organic Law.

-According to the above law and to the Navy Organic Law, those Services are responsible for assure the Search and Rescue Services (Air and Maritime, respectively - Regions of Lisbon and Santa Maria (Azores), as well as the space in between the European portion of the country, and those of the Atlantic archipelagos of Madeira and Azores).
+According to the above law and to the Navy Organic Law, those Services are responsible to assure the Search and Rescue Services (Air and Maritime, respectively) in the Search and Rescue Regions (SRR) of Lisbon and Santa Maria (Azores).